nawabahmadreshi/documentation/ingredients/sdk_setup/installing_the_sdk.md

 To allow Branch to configure itself, you must add a BranchPrefab asset to your scene.
 Simply drag into your scene, and then specify your `APP_KEY` and `APP_URI` in the properties.

 * `APP_KEY`: This is your Branch key from the dashboard
 * `APP_URI`: This is the URI scheme you would like to use to open the app.
 This must be the same value as you entered in [the Branch link settings](https://dashboard.branch.io/#/settings/link) as well.
+Do *not* include the `://` characters.

 {% image src='/img/ingredients/sdk_setup/unity_branch_key.png' half center alt='unity plugins' %}